opengeospatial/ogcapi-features/implementations.md

 ## GeoServer

-An ccomplete implementation of the Features API specification is available at http://ows.geo-solutions.it/geoserver/ogc/features
-At the time of writing, it supports core, HTML, GML and GeoJSON (as well as other output formats), queriables and CQL extensions.
+An ccomplete implementation of the Features API specification is available at https://vtp2.geo-solutions.it/geoserver/web/ At the time of writing, it supports core, HTML, GML and GeoJSON (as well as other output formats), queriables, CQL extensions, tiles.

 ## pygeoapi